Fire Fighter Driver Operator - EMT Required

-Must have current National Registry Emergency Medical Tech (EMT) or Higher.
+Must Have current National Registry Emergency Medical Tech (EMT) or Higher.
 (Will accept State of Nevada).
-Must meet NFPA medical requirements and also be able to pass medical examinations annually and physical fitness and agility tests semi-annually.
-Must meet eligibility requirements to obtain and maintain the required government Top Secret security clearance and access to work locations.
+Must meet NFPA medical requirements and be able to pass medical examinations annually and physical fitness and agility tests semi-annually.
+Must meet eligibility requirements to obtain and maintain the required US Government Top Secret security clearance and access to work locations.
+Note: US citizenship is required to obtain a US Government Top Secret security clearance.
 Must be able to work in a remote location with limited medical personnel and facilities.
 Must be able to spend up to 6 nights away from home.
 Must be able to work on weekends and holidays.
-Must have a valid NV driver’s license with Endorsement F. If member lives in other state, must have equivalent or higher level driver’s license (CDL).
-U.S. Citizenship Required.
+Must have a valid NV driver’s license with Endorsement F, If member lives in other state, must have equivalent or higher level driver’s license (CDL).
 Other training requirements apply.

 Work Environment, Physical Demands, and Mental Demands: